KlaraMartinsson/BREATHE/README.md

 - The footer is very simple and contains the websites social network links.
 - The social network links are all in orange to keep the color theme.
-- When clicked on any of them they open up in another tab so they user stays on the website.
+- When clicked on any of them they open up in another tab so the user stays on the website.
   ![Social network links](assets/readme-images/social.jpg)

 ## Existing features